oluwaronky/IBM-DS/README.md

 # IBM-DS
-learning about data science methodologies
+learning about data science methodologies and some coding